 Binchester fort and Escomb church

-The Roman road of Dere Street passes through Bishop Auckland in a striking straight line as Watling Road, Cockton Hill Road and Newgate Street.
-This led to the Roman fort of Binchester, the site of which lies above a loop of the River Wear to the north of Auckland Park.
+The Roman road of Dere Street passes through Bishop Auckland in a striking straight line under the names of Watling Road, Cockton Hill Road and Newgate Street.
+Dere Street led to the Roman fort of Binchester, the site of which lies above a loop of the River Wear to the north of Auckland Park.

 Many of the stones from the Roman fort at Binchester were used in the construction of what could well be Britain’s oldest church at Escomb a mile to the west of Bishop Auckland.